TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 occurred.
 This means, if any error occurs, a user will have to re-upload a file.

-The implementation is done like this to prevent stale temporary files that would need cleanup or could raise issues with Denial of Service.
+The implementation is done like this to prevent stale temporary files that would need cleanup or could raise issues with Denial of Service (by filling up disk-space with these temporarily uploaded files).

 ..  _extbase_fileupload_attribute: